Parallel Earth: 262320

 The Parallel History Museum, with the generous support of the Pratchett Foundation, presents the Apocalypse: 50 Years On.

-The exhibition showcases historical and contemporary cultural items, carefully assembled to catalog the horror and the hope connected to the era.
+The exhibition showcases historical and contemporary cultural items, carefully assembled to catalog the horror and the hope of an era.
 Beginning with that fateful night in rural Pennsylvania, when the so-called living dead were first reported, to the modern obsession with what the media has controversially termed zombies, this presentation provides a critical examination of the darkest chapter in American history.

 Click here to view items from the exhibition.